If you spot any of these fraud red flags, follow these 7 steps to protect your business’ finances.

-For many small business owners hiring someone to manage their finances is a great move.
-However, unprepared business owners could be opening themselves up to fraud.
+For many eCommerce entrepreneurs, hiring someone to manage their accounting is a great move.

 It takes time and effort to recover the money stolen by perpetrators, and many organizations are never able to fully do so.